- Yg. 1921, No. 12 -

 Spring!
 This is something like this: a sweet idea of delicious summers is in the air.
 The wide sky is eternally cheerful and carefree, and a gentle melody swings through infinite spaces.
 A whole assortment of wonders is thrown out with cheerful gestures.
 Days, dreamy in the mild smile of God, the flower is called and dew and pulling cloud and WellenspieL The whole lightly outfitted with Eichendorff-feeling as an extra bonus for us Germans.

-But the "German" philistine, torn by revolution, democracy and fate, mourns the grave of a deceased militarism and plants the flowers of his Pan-German hopes with loving hands into the laughing spring.
+But the “German” philistine, shattered by revolution, democracy and fate, gathers mourning around the grave of a deceased militarism and plants the flowers of his Pan-German hopes with loving hands into the laughing spring.

 Frühlingswinde lispeln in German accent an ancient song.
 Powerful visions rise from magnificent spring parades, from the pacing of German regiments, from whiskers to the sky, half-goddled to heaven, from hands obediently to trousers, from courtly splendor and celebrations.
 In the distance, a delicious summer beckons: Germany freed from Jews and idealists, reflected in the shine of his helmet tips.